slowernews/wisdom-tldr/README.md

 ===
 ###On mastery

 First learn the rules.
-Then break them BUT You'll never know everything, there's always room for improvement.
+Then break them BUT there's always room for improvement.

 > *'I am not young enough to know everything.' -- Oscar Wilde*